Lady Halifax presenting the Sheep Championship award to the

-Last year saw 163 cattle and 306 sheep forward with all stalls taken.
-The 2004 Cattle Championship was won by Phil Sellers of Belper, Derbys. with his 14 month old Limousin Cross heifer, Mistique and in the sheep, the honours went to Simon and Audrey Taylor of Cumberworth, Huddersfield with their Texel cross entries.
+The livestock classes are an important part of the event.
+Last year saw 163 cattle and 306 sheep forward.
+The 2004 Cattle Championship was taken by Phil Sellers of Belper, Derbys. with his 14 month old Limousin Cross heifer, Mistique and in the sheep, the honours went to Simon and Audrey Taylor of Cumberworth, Huddersfield with their Texel cross entries.

 Tickets are on sale now and cost £7 for Adults and £6 for concessions, with savings for tickets booked in advance.
 There is free admission for children.
 The show opens at 9.30am each day and closes at 5pm on Saturday and 4.30pm on Sunday.